-The board recognizes that under state law, transportation cannot be a barrier to any child attending the Academy.
-Therefore, Academy administration and CSUSA will assist parents with the identification and coordination of transportation options to ensure that the Academy is accessible to all students.
+The board recognizes that under state law, transportation cannot be a barrier to any child attending the School.
+Therefore, school administration and CSUSA will assist parents with the identification and coordination of transportation options to ensure that the School is accessible to all students.
 This will include facilitating car pools and informing parents, as early as Open House, of their transportation options.

-budget includes annual funding (see below) to support transportation needs, including for students who may be experiencing homelessness or exceptional children with transportation needs noted in their IEPs.
-These funds are included as a conservative measure and shall be transportation to provide those students requiring transportation by applicable law.
+The budget includes annual funding (see below) for transportation needs, including for students be experienceing homelessness or exceptional who may children with transportation needs noted in their IEPs.
+These funds are included as a conservative measure and shall be used to provide transportation to those students requiring such transportation by applicable law.

-Year 1 \$63,000 Year 2 \$64,260 Year 3 \$65,545 Year 4 \$66,856 Year 5 \$68,193
+Year 1 - \$63,000 Year 2 - \$64,260 Year 3 - \$65,545 Year 4 - \$66,856 Year 5 - \$68,193